 This course will equip you with the knowledge and understanding to study the environment around us in a scientific context.

-You will require grade 6 in science and maths and a grade 5 in English, in addition to the general entry requirements.
+You will require a grade 6 in science and mathematics and a grade 5 in English, in addition to the general entry requirements.

 Topics include the conditions for life on Earth, biodiversity, conservation of wildlife on a global scale, conservation of environments in the UK, coral reefs, Antarctica and tropical rainforests.
 Learners will investigate the legal and ethical issues surrounding the conservation and protection of these environments plus some of the conflicts which occur.
 The management of ecological relationships between organisms and their abiotic (non-living) and biotic (living) environments is also considered.
 Food webs, predator and prey relationships plus competition between species is analysed, and skills in the practical evaluation of data relating to changes in environments are also studied.

 Topics include the atmosphere including its structure and characteristics, global climate change, ozone depletion and the El Nino effect, the impacts of humans on atmospheric processes and the hydrosphere, including the hydrological cycle and the impacts humans have on this natural system.
 The lithosphere is also studied such as rocks and soil, including the formation of different rock types and the development of soils in the environment.
 Practical work in soil analysis is undertaken in the laboratory and skills in evaluating the results of experiments are developed.
 Learners will also investigate the exploitation and management of the physical environment in areas such as mining, water abstraction, and the natural nutrient cycles such as carbon, nitrogen and phosphorous.
 The concept of sustainability will be explored in relation to the physical environment.